mmukaigawara/trimsib/README.md

 dat$Vj <- dat$Zj * dat$Mj
 ```

-We next examine how trimming affects the prediction errors.
+Next, we examine how trimming affects prediction errors.
 To do so, we
-can simply run the `suggest_trim` function and then visualize the
+can run the `suggest_trim` function and visualize the results using the
-results using the `plot_highlight` function.
+`plot_highlight` function.

-The `suggest_trim` function requires `data`, the name of the variable to
+The `suggest_trim` function requires:

+- `data`: the dataset
-trim (in this case, `Vj`), the name of the variable for cluster IDs
+- `vec_var`: the variable to trim (in this case, `Vj`)
+- `cl_var`: the cluster ID variable (here, `cluster`)
-(`cluster`), and a formula for prediction (by default a quadratic
+- `formula`: the prediction formula (by default a quadratic function,
-function: `x + I(x^2)`).
+  `x + I(x^2)`)

 ``` r
 result <- suggest_trim(data = dat, vec_var = "Vj",
                        cl_var = "cluster", formula = "x + I(x^2)")
 ```

-We then plot the results with some criteria to highlight potentially
+We then plot the results, highlighting clusters that may be
-contaminated clusters.
-The argument `criteria` indicates the maximum
+contaminated.
+The argument criteria sets the maximum mean absolute
-mean absolute prediction error at the cluster level.
-With this argument,
-clusters with the maximum mean absolute prediction error greater than
+prediction error at the cluster level.
+Clusters with a maximum error
-`criteria` are colored in orange.
+greater than `criteria` are highlighted in orange.

 ``` r
 plot_highlight(data_list = result, criteria = 6*10^-6)